akuklev/LiterateKotlin/README.md

 @run(collapsed: true, autoexec: false) someLenghtyComputation()
 ```

-The IDE should properly display rich output of `@run`-blocks (visual, animated, interactive), erasing the boundary between interactive literate programming and Jupyter-like notebooks.

 ## Compliance with mathematical notation
 To be compliant with standard mathematical notation, we should display the multiplication operator as `·`, comparison operators as `≤`, `≥`, `=`, `≠`, logical operators as `¬`, `∧`, `∨`, and use `↦` in lambda-expressions, e.g. `{x ↦ x + 1}` .